django-tastypie/django-tastypie/docs/resources.rst

     considered "new" and is handled like a ``POST`` to the resource list.

-  * If the dict has a ``resource_uri`` key and the ``resource_uri`` refers to an existing resource then the item is a update; it's treated like a ``PATCH`` to the corresponding resource detail.
+  * If the dict has a ``resource_uri`` key and the ``resource_uri`` refers to an existing resource then the item is an update; it's treated like a ``PATCH`` to the corresponding resource detail.

   * If the dict has a ``resource_uri`` but the resource *doesn't* exist, then this is considered to be a create-via-``PUT``.

-Each entry in ``deleted_objects`` referes to a resource URI of an existing resource to be deleted; each is handled like a ``DELETE`` to the relevent resource.
+Each entry in ``deleted_objects`` refers to a resource URI of an existing resource to be deleted; each is handled like a ``DELETE`` to the relevant resource.

 In any case: